yetanalytics/re-thread/README.md

 * Since all of the app state is contained in the worker process, you should take care not to write view code that fails if a subscription returns nil.
 Using the optional second arg of `subscribe` can help with that.
 * Though you get all of re-frame's subscription caching + other goodness in the worker, remember that each novel subscription result has to be serialized and sent back from the worker (once per sub id, client subscriptions are also deduplicated).
 Large results may hurt performance.
 * Doesn't seem to work without advanced compilation on Safari 10, fine in Chrome/Firefox.
 The initial subscription messages to the worker are lost with no error.
 Minified builds work fine though.
-* Arguments to `subscribe` are not supported.
-You probably shouldn't have these anyway.

 ## TODO: